-The conditions for claiming Universal Credit are set out in a "claimant commitment" that you will have to accept at the beginning of your claim.
+The conditions for claiming Universal Credit are set out in a "claimant commitment" that most people will have to accept at the beginning of their claim.
 If you are part of a couple, you will each have a separate claimant commitment that may be different from each other's.

 There are 4 conditionality groups:

 Group 1.
 No work related requirements